collapsedonion/O-Language/O-Language-documentation/ORDER_AND_CYCLES.md

 }
 ```
 ### ELSE
-"else" block evaluates if previous if skiped
+"else" block evaluates if previous "if" skiped

 Description
 ```